-Congratulations to Martin Roberge, student member of the RQSPAL and sits on the students commitee.
-He is the winner of category Personnalité AVENIR 2e-3e cycle, Forces Avenir.
+Congratulations to Martin Roberge, student member of the RQSPAL and of the students commitee.
+He is the winner of Personnalité AVENIR 2e-3e cycle, Forces Avenir.
 He will represent Laval University at provincial contest.
 Forces AVENIR aims to recognize, honour and promote the commitment of students in projects that contribute to the development of socially conscious, active and responsible citizens who are both dedicated to their community and open to the world.
-Congratulations for this honour !
+Congratulations for this honor !

 Émilie Allard, student member, successfully defended her thesis on March 27. Émilie is a PhD student in nursing sciences at Université de Montréal under the supervision of Alain Legault.

-See this article in La Presse to which Josée Savard, regular member of the RQSPAL, contributed.
-She talks about hard times associated with cancer and their impact on mental health.
-She also emphasizes on the fear of recurrence, which affects many patients, by saying that hospitals will soon be better prepared to deal with this concern thanks to a training program.
+See this article in La Presse in which Josée Savard, regular member of the RQSPAL, contributed.
+She talks about hard times associated with cancer and their impacts on mental health.
+She also emphasizes on the fear of recurrence, which affects many patients, by saying that hospitals will soon be better prepared to deal with this concern through a training program.
 Finally, she mentions the necessity for patients to recommit themselves in life and to have projects.

 Philippe Laperle, student member, and Deborah Ummel, regular member of the RQSPAL, recently published an article on supporting integration, commitment and long-term involvement of volunteers in palliative care.
-They identified and described factors that could support this integration. for more information, go see the article by following this link.
+They identified and described factors that could support this integration.
+For more information, click here to see the article.